symfony/symfony-docs/reference/forms/types/language.rst

 **default**: :method:`Symfony\\Component\\Locale\\Locale::getDisplayLanguages`

-The choices option defaults to all language returned by :method:`Symfony\\Component\\Locale\\Locale::getDisplayLanguages`.
+The choices option defaults to all languages returned by :method:`Symfony\\Component\\Locale\\Locale::getDisplayLanguages`.
 It uses the default locale to specify the language.